sulu/sulu-docs/book/creating-a-basic-website/setup-a-webspace.rst

 -------------

 In the `localizations`-tag you can list all the available localizations in this webspace.
-In the example we are simply adding the english language, but you can also define country specific language if you add a country attribute to the localization, so for instance the following tag would add austrian german to the available localizations:
+In the example we are simply adding the English language, but you can also define country specific language if you add a country attribute to the localization, so for instance the following tag would add Austrian German to the available localizations:

 .. code-block:: xml